Skip to content

 ingress-nginx quay.io/kubodoc/packages/ingress-nginx 4.12.1-p01 READY 1/1 - 86s The Ingress controller

-To access the podinfo application, you'll need to define a DNS entry matching the fqdn parameter.
+To access podinfo, you need a DNS entry matching the fqdn parameter.

-The simplest way in our case is to use the /etc/hosts file:
+The simplest method is to add an entry to your /etc/hosts file:

 127.0.0.1 localhost podinfo1.ingress.kubodoc.local

-Make sure the fqdn matches exactly what was provided in the podinfo Release parameters.
+Ensure the FQDN matches exactly what was defined in the Release parameters.